pjblitz86/DevLink-frontend/README.md

 ### Authentication

-Login, register, logout, navbar logic to not show private route pages Public pages - developers and jobs, the rest are private - user login needed Token (jwt) is saved in localStorage on the frontend and then sent with each request to access protected routes.
+Login, register, logout, navbar logic to not show private route pages.
+Public pages - developers and jobs, the rest are private - user login needed.
+Token (jwt) is saved in localStorage on the frontend and then sent with each request to access protected routes.
  Spring security configuration + jwt is used on the backend to decode the token and authorize the user.

 ### Redux toolkit state